cdevroe/unmark-chrome/README.md

 ## Hey There
 Here is our code for Unmark's Chrome extension.
 Feel free to use it.
 Below are a few instructions on how to customize it to work with your domain.

-**This code is NOT production ready.
-It is a work in progress at this point.**

 ## Chrome Extensions Tutorial
 Not familiar with how to create Chrome extensions?
 [Click here to read the documentation](http://developer.chrome.com/extensions/index.html).